-Lectures 4 Tutorial 0 Practical 0 Credits 3 Continuous 3 Continuous Internal Assessment : 50 Semester End Exa 50
+Lectures 4 Tutorial 0 Practical 0 Credits 3 Continuous Internal As sessment : 50 Semester End Exa minatior (3 Hours) 50

 - 1. Understand the basic concepts of structural dynamics under free vibration and forced vibration. - 2.
 Know the geo technical factors which are affecting the earthquake engineering. - 3.
 Analysis of buildings subjected to earthquake forces by using equivalent static method as per the IS:1893 2016 - 4.
 Design and Detailing of buildings as per IS: 13920 1993 and few concepts of masonry structures to make earthquake resistant.